 Can you support CaringBridge during our holiday giving campaign?
 Generous donors like you ensure that CaringBridge remains ad-free, private and protected.

 Team Mac Attack

-Welcome to our CaringBridge site, created to keep friends and family updated on Alex McLin's odyssey.
-In May of 2016, he was diagnosed with osteosarcoma, a rare bone cancer, in his left femur.
-Alex underwent 10 weeks of chemotherapy to shrink the tumor as much as possible before major surgery on July 27 to remove it and reconstruct his left knee.
-He went through many more cycles of chemo, finishing in January of 2017.
-Shortly thereafter, Alex began difficult physical therapy to get his left leg straighter and stronger.
-Unfortunately, in July and December of 2017, tumors appeared in his lower-right lung, requiring immediate surgical removal.
-In March of 2018, scans showed tumors requiring yet another surgery, this time to remove his entire lower-right lobe.
-In April, scans showed yet more tumors, including one in/on a rib in the left side of his back, requiring radiation therapy.
-After a failed clinical trial, Alex underwent a week of radiation in early June to try to help shrink the now-larger tumors before starting a new chemo regimen later that month.
-While not ultimately curative, the final regimen did provide Alex with a few more months of life, including the opportunity to travel a bit, play FortNite online with his pals, and enjoy more time with friends and family.
-Unfortunately, Alex's battle ended on Dec.
+In May of 2016, Alex was diagnosed with osteosarcoma, a rare bone cancer, in his left femur.
+He underwent weeks of chemotherapy to try to shrink the tumor before surgery in July to remove it and reconstruct his left knee, followed by many more cycles of chemo until January of 2017.
+Unfortunately in July and December of 2017, new tumors appeared in his lower-right lung, requiring surgical removal.
+In March of 2018, scans showed more tumors requiring another surgery, this time to remove his entire lower-right lung lobe.
+In April, scans showed tumors now outside the lungs, including one in a rib in the left side of his back, requiring radiation therapy.
+After a failed clinical trial, Alex underwent a week of radiation in June to try to shrink the now-larger tumors before starting a new chemo regimen later that month.
+While not curative, the final regimen provided him with a few more months of life, including the chance to travel a bit, play FortNite with his pals, and enjoy time with friends and family.
+Unfortunately, Alex's battle ended Dec.
 1, 2018, after the cancer spread to his brain and ultimately took him down.
-We thank everyone, friends, family and strangers near and far, not to mention Alex's amazing doctors, nurses and other medical support staff. for all the tremendous support during this entire battle.
+We thank everyone, friends, family and strangers near and far, not to mention Alex's doctors, nurses and other medical support for all the tremendous support during this entire battle.